olmallet81/URT/README.md

 # Compilation
 URT is not header only to provide a direct way to be exported as a shared library to Rcpp to be exposed to R and to Cython to be exposed to Python.
 Build the shared library using the provided makefile located in ./URT/build.
 The makefile has been written for Linux and GNU/gcc, it can be easily adapted to run under Windows or OSX and with another compiler, adapt this makefile to your own requirements.

 The three C++ linear algebra librairies use vectorization, it will be enabled for all of them when compiling with -march=native flag.
+Parallelism is used to speed up ADF and DF-GLS tests only when searching for an optimal lag length by information criterion minimization.
+Although these linear algebra libraries can use parallelism for matrix and vector operations by calling the multi-threaded version of Intel MKL or OpenBLAS for example, I decided to stick with their single threaded versions as the usual sample sizes used in unit-root tests are relatively small, they are indeed rarely larger than a few thousand.
+It would not bring any speed improvement, on the contrary it could slow down the code.
+Moreover, it would induce nested parallism when running ADF test or DF-GLS test with lag length optimization.

 To build the shared library, the user can set the following variables:
 - USE_OPENMP = 1 to activate parallelism in URT